Website icon Xpert.Digital

 Construction and completion

-Construction is scheduled to be completed by 2027.
-Cables are mainly laid underground to minimize impact on the environment.
+Construction is scheduled for completion by 2027.
+Most of the cables will be laid underground to minimize the environmental impact.

 Meaning

-The SuedOstLink is an important part of the energy transition in Germany and has been classified as a “project of common interest” by the EU.
+The SuedOstLink is an important component of the energy transition in Germany and has been classified as a “project of common interest” by the EU.

 Common aspects

-Both projects are crucial for securing electricity supply in southern Germany after the phase-out of nuclear power and coal.
-They contribute to the stability of the German power grid and help avoid bottlenecks.
+Both projects are crucial for ensuring the electricity supply in southern Germany after the phase-out of nuclear power and coal.
+They contribute to the stability of the German electricity grid and help to avoid bottlenecks.

 The projects are politically prioritized and are intended to promote the integration of renewable energies, which is crucial for achieving Germany's climate goals.